'The Soul's Gonna Speak': Run The Jewels Stares Down A Fraught 2017

 Killer Mike is a rapper who actively campaigned for Bernie Sanders.
 So when he and fellow rapper El-P joined Morning Edition to talk about their new album from their group Run the Jewels, we had to get their take on the president's farewell.
 Killer Mike says he did like when President Obama urged Americans to get more involved.

-"When he started talking about activism, lacing up your boots hitting the streets, I was actually live tweeting during it," Killer Mike says.
-'It sounds like someone has been listening to the OG: the old guy Bernie."
+"When he started talking about activism, lacing up your boots, hitting the streets, I was actually live tweeting during it," Killer Mike says.
+"It sounds like someone has been listening to the OG: the old guy Bernie."

 Clearly, neither artist is a Trump supporter.
 But they also say they aren't dreading the transition.